charleskoffler/clprolf-public/articles/clprolf_24_official_doc.md

 **Clprolf**("Clear PROgramming Language and Framework") is Java (or C#) framework.

 Its goal is to make certain object-oriented programming best practices explicit, without introducing heavy architecture or a steep learning curve.
+Thus, the framework helps adhere to the well-known SOLID principles.

 Clprolf is based on a simple idea: